Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

-\autoref{tab:rl_finetuning_eval} presents the alignment performance, measured by each reward, in text-to-video generation after finetuning.
+\autoref{tab:rl_finetuning_eval} presents the video quality, measured by each reward, in text-to-video generation after finetuning.
 We finetune and evaluate the models for each combination of feedback and algorithm independently.
-RWR and DPO, RL-finetuning with feedback, can improve most metrics, including AI feedback, compared to pre-trained models, and supervised finetuning (SFT) baseline that does not leverage any reward signal.
+RWR and DPO, RL-finetuning with feedback, can improve most metrics, including AI feedback, compared to pre-trained models and supervised finetuning (SFT) baseline that does not leverage any reward signal.
 In addition, RWR and DPO exhibit better generalization to hold-out prompts than SFT.
-These can justify the usage of RL-finetuning with feedback to improve the text-content alignment for the dynamic scene.
+These can justify and encourage RL-finetuning with feedback to improve the qualities we are interested in for text-to-video generations.
 Comparing RWR and DPO, DPO increases all the evaluation metrics and often achieves better performance than RWR (7 in 10 metrics), which implies that subtle algorithmic choices, such as a direction of KL-regularization, on the unified objective would be a significant difference for RL-finetuning.